-Barrages by naval units (as well as ship-to-ship combat) are covered in 18.3.
+Barrages by naval units (as well as all forms of anti-ship combat) are covered in 18.3.
 There is no supply cost.

 11.0 Exploitation Phase

 During this phase, units can exploit a breakthrough or finish off a battered defensive position.